mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 NOTE - The map could easily be changed to reflect this or other foci of teachers / researchers.

-## Adaptations to the 3M model to facilitate the use of Learning Dimensions map - DROP?
-MOVE?

-### Addition of a Game Challenge section

-I wanted to explore the possibility to use this model to explore systems thinking.
-There is precedent to do this in GSM.
-It was driven in a response to meaningful missions which helped guide a focus on game play.
-I created such missions (outlined in Methods chapter) Added game design patterns based on challenge - find source Schnell & GSM literature (their terminology is Game elements) And then updated the learning map to highlight potential concepts to be learned.

 ### Including Coding Concepts in the Learning Map and including Code Cards with links to online Concepts

 Recap here the choice of coding concepts rather that CT in more abstract terms.

 - Make Code cards which contained links to game design patterns and the different component concepts
 - (see Eriksson and Bjork)
 - Draw on material and critique in chapter on semantic profiles / waves.

-## Analysing learner responses to design - MOVE ALL OF THIS TO NEXT CHAPTERS?

-The first part of this chapter has dealt with the evolution of design in initial phases and responses to learner experience to resolve tensions.
-Due to the complexity and many moving parts of the design it has been mostly descriptive.

-While CHAT provides the technique of highlighting emerging tensions and resolutions, to undertake deeper analysis I will an analytical process proposed by Rogoff which examines learning communities using 3 foci.

-This process begins in this chapter with a focus on evolving design and continues in with three following chapters with a greater focus on the learner response to challenges of game making in the recorded sessions.

-## Old Introduction to Maps - FIND A PLACE FOR THIS IN THIS CHAPTER

-The findings of this chapter broadly align with the personal foci from Rogoff's three foci model.

-The results of this chapter are drawn from journal entries and from the reflection on resources design which happens over several iterations of the game making design.
-These include resources created after, and partly in response to, the interactions documented in the previous chapter.
-One of the aims of adapting and extending resources to facilitate the use of key techniques that emerged in the early design stages in more restricted and structured environments, e.g. a computing classroom in secondary school.

 <!-- A theme to follow up in the Maps / personal learning chapter is that of picking up on some of the behaviour of participants, especially that of experienced parents, experience either in coding practices of supporting their children.
 Once identified, how could beneficial interactions be encouraged in the next iteration of design.